The ProSomnus® ACG® System for TMJ, Chronic Headaches, and Airway Disorders.

 - Correct facial asymmetry placing the chin back into the middle of the face

-3. ACG® – Night is an anti-retrusion appliance which either has the same repositioning bite as the ACG day to open the airway or slightly increased vertical and protrusive.
+3. ACG® – Night is an anti-retrusion appliance that either has the same repositioning bite as the ACG day to open the airway or slightly increased vertical and protrusive.
 The anterior guide ramp prevents the jaw from retruding.
-It is indicated in individuals presenting with TMJ complaints prior to using ProSomnus® [IA] or Prosomnus® [ACG]
+It is indicated in individuals presenting with TMJ complaints prior to using ProSomnus® [IA] or Prosomnus® [ACG].

 ACG® – Night w lower stabilizer

-4. ACG® – BRUX-PAD ( Protective Airway Device) was added to the system in response to three occasional issues; Discomfort of the lower anterior teeth in the morning following nighttime clenching against the antiretrusion ramp, mobility of the lower anterior teeth with short conical roots following trauma against the antiretrusion ramp or shifting and crowding of the lower anterior teeth.
+4. ACG® – BRUX-PAD ( Protective Airway Device) was added to the system in response to three occasional issues; Discomfort of the lower anterior teeth in the morning following nighttime clenching against the anti-intrusion ramp, mobility of the lower anterior teeth with short conical roots following trauma against the anti-intrusion ramp or shifting and crowding of the lower anterior teeth.
 The ACP Position Paper on Oral devices point out recent research demonstrating that traditional flat plane nightguards often close the airway and worsen Sleep Apnea and Snoring.
 To avoid liability the dentist needs a different device with the bite taken in a more protruded jaw position.
-The ACG® -BRUX-PAD is an excellent option for the Bruxism patient without closing the airway.
-All dentist are advised to screen bruxism patients for airway and sleep disorders.
+The ACG® -BRUX-PAD is an excellent option for Bruxism patients without closing the airway.
+All dentists are advised to screen bruxism patients for airway and sleep disorders.
 The Brux-PAD can eventually be upgraded to a PROSOMNUS IA or ACG® -HERS.

 5. ACG® – HERS was designed for women with smaller mouths and large tongues who cannot tolerate other sleep and airway appliance.
 Up seal is accomplished by thinning the labial surfaces and decreasing vertical dimension.
-The lingualess design also enhance treatment efficacy.
+The lingual design also enhances treatment efficacy.

-If you currently experiencing painful TMJ or TMD or are unsure if your headaches or facial pain is related to TMJ please feel contact the best in class, top rated TMJ specialist, Dr. Michael Gelb’s NYC or White Plains, New York Gelb Center office today.
+If you currently experiencing painful TMJ or TMD or are unsure if your headaches or facial pain is related to TMJ please feel contact the best in class, top rated TMJ specialist, Dr. Michael Gelb, at his NYC or White Plains, New York Gelb Center office today.